About

 Why do some procedures vary by OS distribution?

-Different distributions use different package managers, network configuration tools, and service managers.
-We document the most common variations and indicate which distribution each command applies to.
+Different distributions use different package managers, network configuration tools and service managers.
+The documentation notes the common variations and says which distribution each command applies to.

 How often is documentation updated?

-Core pages receive quarterly reviews.
-Time-sensitive content (download links, security procedures) updates as needed.
+Core pages are reviewed quarterly.
+Time-sensitive content, such as download links and security procedures, is updated as needed.
 Last-updated dates appear at the bottom of each page.

 Why keep documentation for older boards?

-Many users continue running LeMaker hardware in long-term deployments.
-Stable documentation URLs support ongoing projects, educational materials, and reference systems that don't change frequently.
+Plenty of users still run LeMaker hardware in long-term deployments.
+Stable documentation URLs support live projects, teaching material and reference systems that do not change often.

 What if the procedure doesn't work for me?

-Review the troubleshooting section first.
-If issues persist, gather diagnostic output using the commands on this page and submit a detailed report via our contact page.
+Start with the troubleshooting section.
+If the issue remains, collect diagnostic output using the commands on the page and send a detailed report through our contact page.

 Can I link to this documentation from my project?

-Yes, all pages maintain stable URLs specifically to support external references from projects, papers, courses, and other documentation.
+Yes.
+Every page keeps a stable URL so it can be cited from projects, papers, courses and other documentation.
 Deep linking to specific sections is encouraged.

 Why UK English spelling?

 Consistency matters more than dialect.
-We chose UK English and maintain it throughout.
-Technical terms, commands, and code remain standard across all English variants.
+UK English is used throughout, while technical terms, commands and code stay standard across English variants.

 Related pages